Wearing glasses adults (easy read)

 A calendar

-You should have an eye test at an optician’s at least every 2 years.
+You should have an eye test at the optician's every year.

 Why you might need to wear glasses